Multiplexed photon number measurement: Fluorescence photon counting

-The intrinsic limitation of the standard approach is that measuring a qubit state can at most reveal one bit of information at a time.
-We propose to avoid this constraint by observing the qubit frequency (or color) directly without measuring its state.
-The multiplexing qubit is coupled to the transmission line so that when there are $k$ photons in the storage mode, the qubit emits into the mode of the transmission line that is centered around the qubit frequency $f_\mathrm{mp}- k \chi_\mathrm{s, mp}$.
-The qubit thus acts as an encoder of the state of the storage mode into the many modes of the transmission line at frequencies $\{f_\mathrm{mp}- k \chi_\mathrm{s, mp}\}_k$, which can host much more than one bit of information.
-This encoding ability can be observed by driving the multiplexing qubit in reflection through the transmission line (Fig.~\ref{fig1}B)~\cite{Houck2007,Astafiev2010a,PhysRevLett.107.043604,PhysRevLett.112.180402}.
-The measured real part $\mathcal{R}e(r)$ of the reflection coefficient of a microwave pulse at frequency $f_\mathrm{probe}$ is reduced when the probe resonates with the qubit, hence revealing the photon number $k$ (Fig.~\ref{fig1}C)~\cite{Gely2019}.
+The intrinsic limitation of the standard approach is that measuring the qubit state can at most reveal one bit of information per step.
+It is possible to avoid this constraint by observing the qubit frequency directly instead of measuring its state.
+The multiplexing qubit is coupled to the transmission line so that when there are $k$ photons in the storage mode, the qubit emits a fluorescence signal into the mode of the transmission line that is centered around the qubit frequency $f_\mathrm{mp}- k \chi_\mathrm{s, mp}$.
+This encoding ability can be observed by driving the multiplexing qubit with a single microwave drive in reflection through the transmission line (Fig.~\ref{fig1}b)~\cite{Houck2007,Astafiev2010a,PhysRevLett.107.043604,PhysRevLett.112.180402}.
+The measured real part $\mathcal{R}e(r)$ of the reflection coefficient of a microwave pulse at frequency $f_\mathrm{probe}$ is reduced when the probe resonates with the qubit, hence revealing the photon number $k$ (Fig.~\ref{fig1}c)~\cite{Gely2019}.
 This reduction arises from the coherent emission by the qubit in phase opposition with the reflected drive~\cite{Cohen-Tannoudji2001en}.
-Interestingly, the roles of qubit and resonator are here swapped compared to usual qubit readout in circuit-QED~\cite{Wallraff2004}.
+Therefore, on average, the distribution of photon numbers in the storage mode can be deduced from the relative amplitudes of the reduction of $\mathcal{R}e(r)$ at each frequency $f_\mathrm{mp}- l \chi_\mathrm{s, mp}$.